nicksonjean/PHP-Generic-Database/README.md

 - Source
   - Connection
     - [x] Possibility of use with Fluent Design and Chained Methods.
-    - [x] Improved use of the Static Arguments format, now using array by key and value for arguments.
+    - [x] Improved use of the Static Calling format, now using array by key and value for arguments.
-    - [x] Improved use of the Static Arguments format, now using named arguments.
+    - [x] Improved use of the Static Calling format, now using named arguments.
+    - [ ] Adjust in Attribute DEFAULT_FETCH_MODE
   - [x] Implement fetch and fetchAll methods.
   - [ ] Add transaction, commit and rollback support.
+  - [x] Added compatibility for PDO engine.
-  - [ ] Added compatibility for ODBC engine.
+  - [x] Added compatibility for ODBC engine.
   - [ ] Added compatibility for MongoDB Database.
   - [ ] Added compatibility for Cassandra Database.
   - [ ] Added compatibility for SyBase Database.